Making a Claim - Frequently Asked Questions

 *Please be advised Strathcona County will only accept responsibility or provide compensation when it is legally liable for the damage sustained.

-Call Capital Planning and Construction at 780-464-8277 to advise of the incident.
+Call Transportation and Agriculture Services at 780-417-7100 to advise of the incident.
 Your inquiry may then be directed to Risk Management for further investigation.
 In cases where contractors have been hired for construction, renovation or repairs to public property, that contractor is then responsible for any injury or damage that may arise as a result of their work.
-Contact information for the responsible contractor may be obtained either from Capital Planning and Construction or Risk Management, if needed.
+Contact information for the responsible contractor may be obtained either from Transportation and Agriculture Services or Risk Management, if needed.

 If you have been injured on Strathcona County premises or while riding Transit buses, you may be eligible for reimbursement of your necessary medical expenses incurred as a result of the injury, but only if the County has been negligent in providing a reasonable level of safety to the public in areas designated for their use.
 In these cases, a claims adjuster will be assigned to evaluate your claim, collect further information, and recommend settlement or other courses of action.
 Ensure you report your injury to County personnel as soon as possible to allow for prompt medical care, completion of incident reporting, and the immediate correction of any factors that may have contributed to your injury.